TASK 'CHALLENGE' RATING (offered

 Each iteration of the IFS Random algorithm requires the selection and application of only one affine transformation within the code, based on an array of probabilities.

-iteration of the IFS algorithm requires the application of ALL of affine transformation within the code, randomness is set aside and the outcome is predetermined.
+If each iteration of the IFS algorithm requires the application of ALL of affine transformation within the code, randomness is set aside and the outcome is predetermined.
 For this reason, this strategy is referred to as the Deterministic IFS algorithm.

 At each stage of the animation to the right, the entire panel is subjected to three affine transformations resulting in contraction mappings that yield the familiar Sierpinski gasket.
 What becomes clear is that regardless of the initial image, the final image (the attractor) remains predetermined.
 View the 2014 ACES IFSDeterministic Gallery below to verify this property.